VulcanJS/vulcan-docs/source/tutorial-framework.md

 });
 ```

-The `api.use` block defines our package's dependencies: `nova:core`, `nova:forms`, and `std:accounts-ui`, a package that provides a set of React components for managing log in and sign up.
+The `api.use` block defines our package's dependencies: `vulcan:core`, `vulcan:forms`, and `std:accounts-ui`, a package that provides a set of React components for managing log in and sign up.

 We then define our two client and server endpoints using `api.mainModule`.
 Create `lib/client/main.js` and `lib/server/main.js`, and paste in the following line in both: